Summer Reading

 It started with Archie I think, and the gang at Riverdale.
 We could pick those up at the supermarket when we went into town.

-I used to read the Choose-Your-Own-Adventure like a total coward.
+I used to read the Choose-Your-Own-Adventure books like a total coward.
 I’d stick a finger in the page at every decision point so I could go back if I didn’t like the outcome.
 As a kid I went through those by the pile.
 Along those lines there were also the “Micro Adventure” books written in second person.
 They had little computer programs in BASIC that you could type out on a Commodore 64.
 Well… someone could.
 I was stuck at the cottage.
 No computer.

 My sister had the foresight to actually pack books for our trips the cottage.
 Her stash of books wasn’t necessarily the first pile I went for, but I got through my share of Nancy Drew, the Babysitters Club and maybe the occasional Sweet Valley Twins.
 We don’t talk about Flowers in the Attic.